ruffin--/PerlRunner/readme.md

 Enjoy.

-Honestly, I know there's something somewhere on Windows that'll do this.
-I can't believe I couldn't google it up in ten seconds or less, but could google up ten different ways to run it on \*nix.
+Honestly, I know there has to be something somewhere on Windows that'll do this.
+I can't believe I couldn't google it up in ten seconds or less, but could google up ten different ways to run Perl in a GUI on \*nix.
 It's *Perl*, for goodness sake.
-I've been hearing about people using this "language" for 20 years, and I'm young.
-Does nobody do Perl on Windows?
+I've been hearing about people using this "language" for 20 years, and I'm still reasonably young.
+Does nobody do -- or even learn -- Perl on Windows?

+Anything doesn't work? *Open an issue!*